Graeme-Smith/DNA_Nexus_Quick_Start/README.md

 ***Install DNA Nexus command line client & upload agent***

 Instructions for installing the DNAnexus Platform SDK can be found [here](https://wiki.dnanexus.com/Downloads#DNAnexus-Platform-SDK).
-This allows you to interacte with the DNA nexus platform from the command line.
+This allows you to interact with the DNA nexus platform from the command line.

 There is a good [Quick Start Guide](https://wiki.dnanexus.com/Command-Line-Client/Quickstart) to using the SDK and a comprehensive list of commands can be found [here](https://wiki.dnanexus.com/Command-Line-Client/Index-of-dx-Commands).
 Don't spend too much time learning how to build DNA nexus apps/applets, we will be using dxWDL and docker to streamline this process as described below.